ioBroker/ioBroker.history/README.md

 ## Changelog
 ## 1.8.0 (2018-06-19)
-* (Apollon77) Add option to log datapoints as other ID (alias) to easier migrate devices and such
+* (Apollon77) Add option to write data to a different ID to make device changes easier.
+Retrieving data works for both IDs

 ## 1.7.4 (2018-04-03)
 * (AlCalzone) Fix filename handling for states with special characters